writethedocs/www/docs/conf/na/2016/index.rst

 from each other.

-This year, we have events planned all day on Sunday, the day before the conference, and our annual `hike </conf/na/2016/hike/>`__ will take place on Saturday afternoon.
-Our Sunday events include our `Writing Day </conf/na/2016/writing-day/>`__ documentation sprints during the day, and our conference reception in the evening.
+This year, we have events planned all day on Sunday, the day before the conference, and our annual hike will take place on Saturday afternoon.
+Our Sunday events include our Writing Day documentation sprints during the day, and our conference reception in the evening.

 The main conference event will be held May 18-19th, during the day.
-We will be holding `unconference </conf/na/2016/unconference/>`__ sessions after lunch both days of the events, downstairs from the main stage, in Lola's Room.
-Everyone is welcome to join in on the unconference, `learn more about the unconference </conf/na/2016/unconference/>`__ if you would like to lead a session.
+We will be holding unconference sessions after lunch both days of the events, downstairs from the main stage, in Lola's Room.
+Everyone is welcome and encouraged to join in on the unconference.

 .. image:: https://farm8.staticflickr.com/7405/14151984286_d33a8a8d3d_c.jpg
    :width: 49%